eschwartz/otel-go-demo/README.md

 # OpenTelemetry Custom Propagation Demo

-Demo code for blog post at [blog.edanschwartz.com](https://blog.edanschwartz.com/)
+Demo code web API using Go and OpenTelemetry, for a blog post at [blog.edanschwartz.com](https://blog.edanschwartz.com/)